AleksandrHovhannisyan/aleksandrhovhannisyan.com/packages/web/src/_posts/2024-07-28-introduction-to-unicode/index.md

 2. `11101111` marks the start of a three-byte code point. `10111000` is the first continuation byte and `10001111` is the last.
 3. `11100010` marks the start of another three-byte code point. `10000011` is the first the continuation byte and `10100011` is the last.

-{% aside %}
+{% details "Fun fact: Backspace and grapheme clusters", true %}
-As a final exercise, try typing 1️⃣ in a code editor and then hit backspace at the end.
+Lots of code editors and text inputs don't correctly handle backspacing on grapheme clusters.
+For example, try typing 1️⃣ in a code editor and then hit backspace at the end.
 Depending on the implementation, you may need to do this three times to clear everything.
 The first backspace will remove the enclosing keycap code point, effectively reducing the sequence to just `1&#xFE0F;`.
 Thus, 1️⃣ reverts to a plaintext `1` followed by an invisible character.
-{% endaside %}
+{% enddetails %}

 {% aside %}
 For a deeper dive into this topic, see this article by Henri Sivonen: [It’s Not Wrong that "🤦🏼‍♂️".length == 7](https://hsivonen.fi/string-length/).